TIGER-AI-Lab/StructLM/README.md

 # StructLM

-This is the repository for the paper "StructLM: Towards Building Generalist Models for Structured Knowledge Grounding".
+This is the repository for our COLM-2024 paper [StructLM: Towards Building Generalist Models for Structured Knowledge Grounding](https://arxiv.org/abs/2402.16671).

 You can use this repository to evaluate the models.
 To reproduce the models, use [SKGInstruct](https://huggingface.co/datasets/TIGER-Lab/SKGInstruct) in your preferred finetuning framework.
 The checkpoitns are being released on [Huggingface](https://huggingface.co/collections/TIGER-Lab/structlm-65dcab5a183c499cc365fafc).